alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 Let's double that and add some padding, and use that as the width/height of our SVG canvas.
 This should give us enough space to draw our shape.

-It took a while to work this all out, and iron out some silly mistakes -- but it paid off when I was implementing this in code.
+It took a while to work this all out, and iron out my silly mistakes, but it paid off when I was implementing the final version in code.
 I wasn't trying to write code and do geometry at the same time -- I could just take the already solved geometry problem, and translate the solution into JavaScript.
 It would have been harder to get right if I was trying to implement an incomplete idea.